 Phone Volunteer/Scheduler - Volunteers are needed to make phone calls for approximately one hour each month to help schedule volunteers on a weekly basis.

 Nicholas Ministry - The Nicholas Ministry reaches out to the sick, hospitalized and shut-ins of our parish by visiting, sending cards and making telephone calls.
 There are no scheduled meetings.
-Contact Sr. Ann at 732-747-5466.
+Call 732-747-5466.

 Parish Pastoral Council - The mission of our Parish Pastoral Council is to work collaboratively with the Pastor to lead the people to Christ in a newer, deeper and more personal way, and to help individuals and families to reach out in love and service to the community.
 Involving and encouraging all members of the parish to make the parish better will accomplish this mission.
 The Council will assist the Pastor in discerning the current and future needs of our parish, formulate specific proposals to meet those needs, and improve or create structures within the Council and within the parish, which will effectuate the proposals.